top of page

 9. Will the kids get ribbons or medals?

 Yes!
-We'll offer 1st place, 2nd place, and 3rd place medals for a number of our events.
-The medals will be awarded to the top finishers within each age bracket, so there's a decent chance that your kiddo will come home with at least one award. ;-)
+We'll offer 1st place, 2nd place, and 3rd place medals or ribbons for a number of our events.
+The medals/ribbons will be awarded to the top finishers within each age bracket, so there's a decent chance that your kiddo will come home with at least one award. ;-)

 10. What about prizes?
 Will you have prize tables this year?